 30 Day Provisional Period of Enrollment

 There is a 1-30 day provisional period of enrollment.
 This provisional period benefits both parties.
-In this time determination can be realized to determine if Sunshine and Stars can provide for your child’s needs, and to determine how a child will fit into the existing Sunshine and Stars Community.
-If it is realized that Sunshine and Stars cannot meet a child’s needs for care, a week’s notice will be given and ½ registration fee will be refunded.
+In this time determination can be realized to determine if Sunshine Preschool can provide for your child’s needs, and to determine how a child will fit into the existing Preschool community.
+If it is realized that Sunshine Preschool cannot meet a child’s needs for care, a week’s notice will be given and ½ registration fee will be refunded.

 Full time positions take precedence over part time care positions.